metatensor/metatrain/docs/src/getting-started/usage.rst

 Training
 ########

-For performing a model training in `metatensor-models` uses the hydra framework.
-Hydra allows to dynamical composition and override of config files and the command line and has powerful tools to create multiple training runs with a single command.
+To train models, `metatensor-models` uses the hydra framework.
+Hydra is a framework developed by Facebook AI for elegantly configuring complex applications.
+It's primarily used for managing command-line arguments in Python applications, allowing for a structured and dynamic approach to configuration.
+It allows to dynamical composition and override of config files and the command line and has powerful tools to create multiple training runs with a single command.
 We will not explain here how to use hydra in detail, as we only use a few functions ins this example but rather refer to their good package documentation.

 The sub-command to start a model training is